This East African Braised Chicken recipe is loaded with rich spices and flavors, and cooked with lots of broth and onion to keep the chicken tender.

 Is there anything that sounds more boring than “braised chicken?”
 Maybe poached chicken.
 But that’s about it.

-Don’t worry, this braised chicken recipe is anything but boring!
+Don’t worry, this East African chicken recipe is anything but boring!
 It’s loaded with rich spices and flavors, and cooked with lots of broth and onion to keep the chicken tender.

 This chicken was just falling apart when I took it out of the pot.
 There’s not much that is better than fork-tender meat.